 Breakfast Clubs are completely FREE….
 And will remain free!

-Other than a few fundamental principles designed to protect members (our National Constitution), each club is autonomous, and they set their own rules to enable them to tailor their clubs to their own demographic.
+Other than a few fundamental principles designed to protect members (our National Constitution), each club is autonomous, to enable them to tailor their clubs to their own demographic.
 Each club has its own team of admins, and we have a team of ‘National Administrators’ supporting them, headed by our ‘National Organiser’, providing them with information beneficial to members and clubs.

 The National, trademarked logo is designed to give the Armed Forces & Veteran’s Breakfast Clubs organisation a national identity; it signposts the national network, which in turn enables veterans to locate & identify legitimate Veteran’s Breakfast Clubs, allowing veterans & service personnel to enjoy the banter, camaraderie and networking with all the benefits that this affords…so look for the logo!